-It wasn’t too long ago that I was moaning at my wife for buying a MyHummy Sleepy Head when we had a few rough nights of Isabelle waking and refusing to settle.
+It wasn’t too long ago that I was moaning at my wife for buying a MyHummy Sleepy Head.
 I said it in that review, and I’ll repeat it here.
 I thought “It was something that was simply being sold to overly panicked parents who wanted a quick fix for an easy night.”
-Something that you didn’t really need as you can get white noise on your phone via something like Spotify.
-Of course, that last part is technically right.
-But what your phone doesn’t offer is a cuddly, comforting teddy bear that resumes the white noise if your baby is aroused.
-Here’s Isabelle looking pretty happy at the arrival of Pearl, something you won’t get from a phone:
+Something that you didn’t really need as you can get a white noise sleep aid on your phone.

 I guess I should probably start off by answering a little question of why get another MyHummy product when we’re already successfully using the Sleepy Head?
 So let me just talk a little bit about our current situation with Isabelle.

-At the end of the day, it all comes down to whether having the white noise built into a teddy actually helps your baby to sleep.
-Well, I can gladly confirm, via both words and the picture above, that it does in fact help.
-I will admit, that I think the reason we’ve had such quick success with this is because Isabelle has already had a good few months of associating the white noise with going to sleep.
-So all we’ve done is transferred what we’ve done in the bedroom, to her nap time.
-If you’ve never used white noise before for sleep, then chances are this will take a little bit longer for the association to be built.
+At the end of the day, it all comes down to whether white noise actually works.
+Well, I can gladly confirm, via both words and the picture above, that it does in fact help with sleep.
+I think it’s worked so quick because she’s already used to it.
+Since we’ve used the Sleepy Head, Isabelle already associates white noise with sleep.
+So using the teddy was always going to work quite quick.

+All we’ve really done is transferred what we’ve done in the bedroom, to nap time.
+If you’ve never used white noise before for aiding with sleep, then chances are this will take a little bit longer for the association to be built.
 But it should come.
-I think people are too quick to put down a product like this because they don’t see immediate results, and I understand, it can be frustrating when you pay all that money and don’t get any benefits.
-I only ask that you give it time.
+I think people are too quick to put down a product like this because they don’t see immediate results.
+I understand, it can be frustrating when you pay all that money and don’t get any quick benefits.
+You just have to give it time.
 If you do, then there’s a strong chance you can reap the rewards.
 And if you’re still unsure, then simply try your baby with white noise via your phone and see how it goes, then maybe you can invest in something like this if you feel like it works.

 Want to watch me unbox this and then review it?
 Well do I have the video for you!